Pergo01/IoTail/README.md

 - `docker compose start` to start the containers
 - `docker compose restart` to restart the containers

-Additionally, if only specific containers need to be stopped/started/restarted, it is sufficient to put its name after the commands above, separated by a space.
+Additionally, if only specific containers need to be stopped/started/restarted, it is sufficient to put their name after the commands above, separated by a space.

 <!--